 We use the modern, Schwind Amaris 1050RS excimer laser.
 The Schwind Amaris 1050RS laser is equipped with a zero latency eye tracker and the ability to track all 7-dimensions of the eye’s movements, resulting in fast and accurate treatment.

 Step1: Patient lies down and simply looks ahead at a blinking fixation green light.
 No suction ring nor surgical instrument touches the eye.

 Step 2: Epithelium cells are removed with the Schwind Amaris 1050RS laser.

 Step 3: Laser goes on to reshape the cornea curvature to correct the refractive power in one step seamlessly.

-Step 4: A transparent, high-oxygen permeability content soft contact lens is then placed over the cornea to act as an artificial cornea flap to protect the treated surface while the epithelium cells regenerate.
+Step 4: A high-oxygen permeability content contact lens is then placed over the cornea to act as a bandage, protecting the treated area while the surface cells regenerate.

 Corneal Cross-Linking (CXL)